-The POP criteria are not relevant as copper flakes (coated with aliphatic acid) is an inorganic compound.
+The POP criteria are not relevant as copper thiocyanate is an inorganic compound.

 2.3.
-BPC opinion on the application for approval of the active substance copper flakes (coated with aliphatic acid) in product type 21
+BPC opinion on the application for approval of the active substance copper Thiocyanate in product type 21

-In view of the conclusions of the evaluation, it is proposed that copper flakes (coated with aliphatic acid) shall be approved and be included in the Union list of approved active substances, subject to the following specific conditions:
+In view of the conclusions of the evaluation, it is proposed that copper thiocyanate shall be approved and be included in the Union list of approved active substances, subject to the following specific conditions:

-- 1. Specification: minimum purity of the active substance evaluated: 95.3% w/w.
-Lead, arsenic, cadmium, and nickel are identified as relevant impurities with a maximum content of <0.008 mg/kg, <0.02 g/kg, <0.01 g/kg, <0.005 g/kg, <0.05 g/kg respectively. - 2.
+- Specification: minimum purity of the active substance evaluated: 99.5% w/w which is equivalent to a copper content of 52.0%.
+Lead, cadmium, arsenic, mercury and nickel are identified as relevant impurities with a maximum content of <0.008 mg/kg, <0.05g/kg, <0.01g/kg, <0.01 g/kg, <0.01g/kg <0.05g/kg respectively. - 2.
 The product assessment shall pay particular attention to the exposures, the risks and the efficacy linked to any uses covered by an application for authorisation, but not addressed in the Union level risk assessment of the active substance.